Choi Hong-hi

-Choi is regarded by many as the "Founder of Taekwon-Do"—most often by organisations belonging to the International Taekwon-Do Federation (ITF), the first international federation for Taekwondo, which he founded before the World Taekwondo Federation split off in 1973 for political reasons.
-Others, such as the World Taekwondo Federation, now just World Taekwondo (WT), portray Choi as either an unimportant or a dishonorable figure in taekwondo history, whether by omitting him from their versions of taekwondo history or through explicit statements, due to the aforementioned controversy.
+Choi is regarded by many as the "Founder of Taekwon-Do"—most often by organizations belonging to the International Taekwon-Do Federation (ITF), the first international federation for Taekwondo, which he founded.
+Others, such as World Taekwondo, portray Choi as either an unimportant or a dishonorable figure in taekwondo history because of his defection to North Korea, whether by omitting him from their versions of taekwondo history or through explicit statements, due to the aforementioned controversy.

 Early life

-Choi was born on 9 November 1918 in Hwa Dae, Myŏngch'ŏn county, in what is now North Korea, which was then under Japanese rule.
-At the time, the place was named Meigawa-gun (Myongchon-kun), Kankyo-hokudo (Hamgyong-Pukto), Chosen, as part of the Empire of Japan.
-Choi originally claimed that his father sent him to study calligraphy under Han Il Dong, who was also "a master of Taekkyeon, the ancient Korean art of foot fighting" (Park, 1993, p.
-241).
+Choi was born on 9 November 1918 in Hwadae, Meigawa-gun, Kankyōhoku Province, Korea, Empire of Japan (now Myongchon County, North Hamgyong Province, North Korea).
+Choi originally claimed that his father sent him to study calligraphy under Han Il-dong, who was also "a master of taekkyon, the ancient Korean art of foot fighting".
 He later recanted this story and said that he never studied taekkyeon and that it had nothing to contribute to taekwondo.
 Choi travelled to Japan, where he studied English, mathematics, and karate.
 In Kyoto, he met a fellow Korean with the surname Kim, who was a karate instructor and taught Choi this martial art.
-Choi also learned Shotokan karate under Funakoshi Gichin.
-Just before he had left Korea, Choi apparently had a disagreement with a wrestler named Hu, and the possibility of a future confrontation inspired him to train; in his own words, "I would imagine that these were the techniques I would use to defend myself against the wrestler, Mr. Hu, if he did attempt to carry out his promise to tear me limb from limb when I eventually returned to Korea" (Park, 1993, p.
-242).
+Choi also claimed to have learned Shotokan karate under Funakoshi Gichin.
+Just before he had left Korea, Choi apparently had a disagreement with a wrestler named Hu, and the possibility of a future confrontation inspired him to train; in his own words, "I would imagine that these were the techniques I would use to defend myself against the wrestler, Mr. Hu, if he did attempt to carry out his promise to tear me limb from limb when I eventually returned to Korea".
 Choi attained the rank of 1st dan in karate in 1939, and then 2nd dan soon after.

 Military career

-Choi was forced to serve in the Japanese army during World War II, but was implicated in a rebellion and imprisoned, during which time he continued practicing martial arts.
+Choi was enlisted into the Japanese army during World War II, later stating that he had been forced to serve.
+He wrote that he was imprisoned for attempting to escape and, in June 1945, was sentenced to seven years for conspiracy by a Japanese Military Court for his involvement in a rebellion.
 Following the war, in January 1946, Choi was commissioned as a second lieutenant in the Korean army.
 From 1946 to 1951, Choi received promotions to first lieutenant, captain, major, lieutenant colonel, colonel, and then brigadier general.
 Choi was promoted to major general in 1954.